-- 265. The compliance engagement of a SMSF is driven by the provisions of the SISA and SISR specified in the approved form auditor's report and in the ACR, which comprise the compliance criteria for the engagement.
+- 311. The compliance engagement of a SMSF is driven by the provisions of the SISA and SISR specified in the approved form auditor's report and in the ACR, which comprise the compliance criteria for the engagement.
 These criteria can be grouped within the following categories:

-- establishment and operation of the SMSF; (a)
+- (a) establishment and operation of the SMSF;

 - (b) sole purpose;

-- investment considerations; (c)
+- (c) investment considerations;

 - (d) benefits restrictions;

-- contributions restrictions; (e)
+- (e) contributions restrictions;

 - (f) investment returns;

-- solvency; and (g)
+- (g) solvency; and

 - (h) other regulatory information.

-- The specific criteria and corresponding provisions of the SISA and SISR which are required to 266. be reported on in the auditor's report and the ACR under each of these categories are listed in Table 1 below.
+- 312. The specific criteria and corresponding provisions of the SISA and SISR, which are required to be reported on in the auditor's report and the ACR under each of these categories, are listed in Table 1 below.
 From time to time, the SISA, SISR and the approved form auditor's report may be amended and new Tax Rulings and Interpretive Decisions may be issued by the ATO.
 In these circumstances, the auditor will need to adapt the approach in this Guidance Statement to address changes to the compliance criteria.

-- 267. The auditor may use a checklist as an aid in conducting and documenting the compliance engagement.
+- 313. The auditor may use a checklist as an aid in conducting and documenting the compliance engagement.
 Standardised checklists are available from a number of professional organisations.
-Auditors verify the completeness of any compliance checklist they use to ensure it covers all relevant provisions as the Independent Auditor's Report is updated annually.
-102
+Auditors verify the completeness of any compliance checklist they use to ensure it covers all relevant provisions, as the Independent Auditor's Report is updated annually.132